RiversideValley/Fluid.Runtime/Doc/library/enum.rst

       names will also be removed from the completed enumeration.
 See :ref:`TimePeriod <enum-time-period>` for an example.

-   .. method:: Enum.__call__(cls, value, names=None, *, module=None, qualname=None, type=None, start=1, boundary=None)

-      This method is called in two different ways:

-      * to look up an existing member:

-         :cls:   The enum class being called.
-         :value: The value to lookup.

-      * to use the ``cls`` enum to create a new enum:

-         :cls:   The enum class being called.
-         :value: The name of the new Enum to create.
-         :names: The names/values of the members for the new Enum.
-         :module:    The name of the module the new Enum is created in.
-         :qualname:  The actual location in the module where this Enum can be found.
-         :type:  A mix-in type for the new Enum.
-         :start: The first integer value for the Enum (used by :class:`auto`).
-         :boundary:  How to handle out-of-range values from bit operations (:class:`Flag` only).

    .. method:: Enum.__dir__(self)

       Returns ``['__class__', '__doc__', '__module__', 'name', 'value']`` and